 - Crank up the heat.
 Swap the buffalo sauce for something spicier, like sriracha, harissa, hot chili paste, or chili garlic sauce.
 Alternatively, add a pinch of crushed red pepper flakes or cayenne pepper (Note- this is NOT for the faint of heart).

 - Make it creamy.
 Stirring a splash of coconut milk or heavy cream into the sauce towards the end of cooking will tone down the heat and give the firecracker sauce a velvety mouthfeel.

 To store.
-Place the leftover salmon in an airtight container and store it in the fridge for 2 to 3 days.
+Place salmon leftovers in an airtight container and store it in the refrigerator for 2 to 3 days.

 To reheat: Microwave the salmon in 10 to 15-second intervals or reheat it in a pan over medium-low heat until it’s warmed through.